fantasticrabbit/ClickupCLI/README.md

 clickup set --team=1234567
 ```
 1. Both parameters can be set in the same command, or provided as environment variables with the "CLICKUP_" prefix.

+1. You can additionally set the token manually (--token), to use a personal token or for environments without a browser

 ## Usage